lucianocastr/manualesS/_manuales/en/cuora-neo/configuracion.md

 <div class="menu-configuracion-8"></div>

 {: .mdl-cell-nospacing .mdl-cell--12-col}
-In each sale's receipt, tickets and labels, an EAN-13 format bar code will be printed. <br> From this access you can modify the bar code's settings, selecting among 3 possible options and determining the field, the position and the number of digits that it requires (12 digits in total).
+On each sales receipt, both ticket and label, a barcode will be printed in the EAN-13 format by default, and from here you can choose the type of barcode you want.<br> From this access you can modify the configuration of the barcode, selecting from several possible options and determining the field, position and number of digits required.

+{: .item-step .mdl-cell--12-col}
+Possible barcodes to assign
+- EAN 13
+- UPC A
+- Code 128
+- UPC E
+- EAN 8
+- DUN 14

 {: .img-capture}
 ![Settings - Bar Code ](../../../../images/en/cuora-neo/cuora-neo-codbarra1.png "Settings - Bar code")

-The scale admits the setting of three different types of bar codes:
+The scale supports configuring six types of barcode settings:

-- **SALE BY WEIGTH**: WEIGHABLE item.
-The following default setting will be printed in the sale's receipt: **2 0 P P P P I I I I I I X**.
+- 2 configurations in **SALE BY WEIGHT**: WEIGHABLE item
+  The following factory settings are printed on the sales receipt: **2 0 P P P P I I I I I I I X**.
- The default value of the heading is the number **20**, which can be used so that the code scanner of the cash machine identifies said item as weighable.
+  The default value of the header is the number **20**, which can be used for the payment code reader to identify that item as weighable.

+  1. **Weighable**: Configuration started by default.
+  2. **Weighing exception**: Alternative configuration in case the PLU sold presents any particularity not contemplated in the configuration of the **Weighable** barcode.

+- 2 configurations in **SALE PER UNIT**: item per UNIT (not weighable)
-- **SALE BY UNIT**: NON-WEIGHABLE item.
-The default setting is **2 1 P P P P I I I I I I X** and it will be printed in the receipt when selling a non-weighable item.
+  The factory-defined setting is **2 1 P P P P I I I I I I X** and will be printed on the receipt when an item is sold individually.
-The default value of the heading is the number 21, which can be used so that the code scanner of the cash machine identifies said item as non-weighable.
+  The default value of the header is the number **21**, which can be used for the payment code reader to identify that item as non-weighable.

+  1. **Unit**: Configuration launched by default.
+  2. **Unit exception**: Alternative configuration in the event that the PLU sold presents some particularity not contemplated in the configuration of the **Unit** barcode.

-- **GENERICS**: The default setting for this condition is: **2 2 A A I I I I I I I I X**.
-This bar code will be used when two or more items are sold in the same receipt, and thus, it will be possible to include the item's code in the setting of the printed code.
+- 3 configurations **VARIOUS - TICKET SALES**: The factory configuration value for this condition is: **2 2 A A I I I I I I I I I I X**
+  This barcode will be used when two or more items are sold on the same receipt, so it is impossible to include the item code in the printed code settings.
- For the cash machine scanner to differentiate among each setting, it is advisable to use a heading (2 initial digits) of different fixed numbers for each setting.
+  So that the cash register reader can differentiate between each configuration, it is advisable to use a header (2 initial digits) of different fixed numbers for each configuration.

+  1. **Summary**: Configuration started by default.
+  2. **Summation exception**: Alternative configuration in the event that the information on the PLUs sold presents some particularity not contemplated in the configuration of the **Summary** barcode.

 Next, we will describe the steps to follow to set the product's bar code.